aecon/AggreQuant/README.md

 ## Authors

-The package was written by Athena Economides.
+The code was written by Athena Economides.
 The corresponding publication is in preparation.

 Lab of Prof. Adriano Aguzzi
 Institute of Neuropathology